Roy Turner Durrant

 He exhibited frequently throughout his life, holding numerous one man exhibitions not only in London but also nationally.
 He frequently had works included in the annual Royal Academy London Summer Exhibitions.
+Durrant died in his home of Cambridge on 3 July 1998.

+Legacy

-His works have been collected by public galleries, universities and colleges worldwide and interest in his work both in Britain and overseas has continued since his death in 1998.
+Durrant's works have been collected by public galleries, universities and colleges worldwide and interest in his work both in Britain and overseas has continued since his death in 1998.
 There have been several retrospective exhibitions of Durrant's work since his death, including a one-man show at the Fine Art Society in New Bond Street London in May 2008.
 Roy Turner Durrant (1925–1998), a book about Durrant, was published in September 2011.